MasoudMiM/ME-Data-Driven/python-code/01_python_fundamentals_for_data_analysis.md

 def validate_and_process_reading(reading):
     """Validate a single sensor reading"""
     try:
-        # Try to convert to float
+        # attempt to convert to float
         temp = float(reading)

-        # Check reasonable range for temperature
+        # some reasonable range for temperature
         if -50 <= temp <= 60:
             return {'valid': True, 'value': temp, 'error': None}
         else: